Notre-Solutions/Inship-Website/src/pages/index.md

   sectionE:
     title: 'How INSHIP works:'
     show: true
-    slogon: It really is that simple....and it works.
+    slogon: It really is that simple...and it works.
     cards:
       - icon: envelope
         title: Step 1